MergeAll

 }

-By default, the primary column is used as a qualifier.
-You can override it by simply passing the list of fields in the qualifiers argument.
+By default, the primary column is used as the qualifier.
+To override, pass the qualifier fields in the qualifiers argument.

 using (var connection = new SqlConnection(connectionString))